Arsenal on this day in history. The February Files.

 1 February 2004: Arsenal 2 Man C 1.
 The 23rd league game of the Unbeaten Season and the second game in a run of nine consecutive wins.
 Man C scored an own goal and Henry got the second.
 Anelka scored for Man C and was then sent off.

-1 February 2006: Arsenal 2 WHU 3, Sol Campbell substituted at his request at half time, and left the club for five days.
+1 February 2006: Arsenal 2 WHU 3, Sol Campbell was substituted at his request at half time, and left the club for five days.
 This was Arsenal’s second consecutive defeat after the 7-0 win over Middlesbrough.
-Henry overtook Bastin’s goalscoring feat.
+Henry overtook Bastin’s goalscoring record.

 1 February 2010: Sanchez Watt loaned to Southend.
 It was the first of six separate loan spells that he had before finally signing for Colchester in 2013.

-1 February 2016: Following the success of Bellerin, Debuchy was loaned out Bordeaux for the rest of the season in the expectation he would then be transferred away from Arsenal.
+1 February 2016: Following the success of Bellerin, Debuchy was loaned to Bordeaux for the rest of the season in the expectation he would then be transferred away from Arsenal.
 He was, but not until January 2018.

 2 February 1896: Burnley 6 Arsenal 1.
 Some Arsenal handbooks have this date listed but the game was actually played on Saturday 1 February.

-2 February 1907: Arsenal 2 Bristol City 1, FA cup en route to second semi final.
+2 February 1907: Arsenal 2 Bristol City 1, in the FA cup en route to the second consecutive semi final.
 31,300 turn up at the Manor.
-Arsenal played Bristol Rovers in the next round and Barnsley in the quarter finals before losing in the semi.
+Arsenal played Bristol Rovers in the next round and Barnsley in the quarter finals.
 See also here

 2 February 1957: Arsenal 6 Sheffield W 3.
 (Herd 3, Tapscott 2, Bloomfield).
 It was the first season in 20 years in which any club scored over 100 goals (both Man U and Tottenham did) while Arsenal who came 5th scored 85.
 In the following match Arsenal lost 2-6 to Man U.

 2 February 1968: Bobby Gould signed from Coventry, his first club.
 He played for 10 clubs in all, and Coventry was the only one where he stayed for more than two seasons.